 Simon obtained a first class honours degree in Zoology from Reading University, a qualification that provided him with the skills base for a successful career in the ecology sector.
 He came to ECOSA in 2011 after working within a local government ecology department where he gained knowledge of protected species legislation and nature conservation designations and their relative positions and merits within the planning system.
-He has seven years of experience as an ecologist, six of which have been spent working as an ecological consultant.
+He has over nine years of experience as an ecologist and seven years of experience within ecological consultancy.

 Outside of work Simon helps out with Hampshire and Isle of Wight Wildlife Trust co-leading bat and moth events and is Hampshire Ornithology Society’s Conservation Liaison Officer.